-Kelly, from I Am Running This, surprised me recently when she tagged me in a survey that she participated in.
+Kelly, from I Am Running This, surprised me recently when she tagged me in a running survey that she participated in.
 She was tagged from another running blogger (Sara), and then passed the conversation on to me.
 How it works is, you answer the questions presented to you, then create your own questions, tag some of your favorite bloggers, and ask them to keep it going.
 So to keep the ball rolling, and add momentum to this running bloggers’ love cycle, I’m posting my “Running Blogger Survey” today.

 Here’s what Kelly asked me –